Legal Advice for “Filing for Bankruptcy” — 475 results

 When two or more people enter business together, they generally create an automatic partnership under the eyes of the law in their state.
 Although there are many nuances in this area of... more

-Written by attorney Elissa Westbrook-Smith, over 2 years ago.
+Written by attorney Elissa Westbrook-Smith, almost 3 years ago.

 Many people believe that once you achieve senior citizen status, the special privileges you receive extend to the bankruptcyprocess.
 While there may be a few minor differences when a... more

-Written by attorney Robert Firth, over 2 years ago.
+Written by attorney Robert Firth, almost 3 years ago.

 In our depressed economy, many Americans are turning to the bankruptcy systemfor help.
 However, it is still common for clients to tell me that they are reluctant to seek the financial... more